aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-stock-charts/create-volume_high_low_close-chart/_index.md

     // Set category data
     chart.GetNSeries().SetCategoryData(u"A2:A9");

-    // Set Color for the first series (Volume) data chart.GetNSeries().Get(0).GetArea().SetForegroundColor(Color{ 79, 129, 189 });
+    // Set the color for the first series (Volume) data chart.GetNSeries().Get(0).GetArea().SetForegroundColor(Color{ 79, 129, 189 });

-    // Fill the PlotArea area with nothing chart.GetPlotArea().GetArea().GetFillFormat().SetFillType(FillType::None);
+    // Fill the PlotArea with nothing
+    chart.GetPlotArea().GetArea().GetFillFormat().SetFillType(FillType::None);

     // Save the Excel file